killakam3084/recipes/README.md

 ---
 #### **recipes_files/ contains:**
 - a flat text file with sample recipes **recipes.txt**
-- Also present in the json file being written to after each program execution recipes.json
+- the json file being written to after each program execution **recipes.json**
--

 #### **recipe.py**
 - Class definition of a *Recipe*